plus3it/terraform-aws-remote-access/README.md

 * ra_rdsh_autoscale_internal_elb.template.cfn.json

-Fill out the terraform.tfvar.template file in each folder with your variables.
-Remove the .template nomenclature.

 Run terraform apply in rdcb-runfirst.
 This takes about 20 minutes to complete.

 Once that is complete, run terraform apply in the rdgw-runsecond folder.
 This takes about 10 minutes.